noxware/simple-react-native-chat/README.md

 # Simple React Native Chat

 Project made for experimentation purposes.

 ## Description

-I only made this project to remember React Native after years of not using it and to test socket.io.
+I only made this project to remember React Native after years of not using it and to try socket.io.

 ## Screenshot